Director, Smithsonian Tropical Research Institute

-Matthew C. Larsen is the director of the Smithsonian Tropical Research Institute.
-He oversees approximately 300 employees, an annual budget of $23 million and STRI’s research facilities throughout Panama and field sites in 14 countries in Africa, Asia and the Americas.
-In addition to its resident scientists, STRI’s facilities are used by some 1,400 visiting scientists and 800 pre- and postdoctoral fellows and interns from academic and research institutions around the world annually.
+Larsen oversees 420 employees, an annual budget of $35 million, research facilities throughout Panama and field sites in Africa, Asia and the Americas.
+In addition to its resident scientists, the Institute’s facilities are used annually by some 1,400 visiting scientists from academic and research institutions in 50 countries.
+Visitors include more than 800 students, interns and pre- and postdoctoral fellows.
+STRI also welcomes upwards of 100,000 visitors per year to four public programs sites.

 # # #